belalakhter-alphasquad/aeron/Readme.md

 ## Generate Codecs

 Sbe protocol file which contains messages is preset in:
-'sbePlay/src/main/java/playground/sbePlay/sbe'
+`app/src/main/java/playground/app/sbe`

 along with the validation file for messages.xml

 in root Project Dir run this command to generate messages

-'./gradlew generateCodecs'
+`./gradlew generateCodecs`

-Generated messages will be in 'sbePlay/build/generated/src/main/java/io/aeron/samples/simple'
+Generated messages will be in `app/build/generated/src/main/java/io/aeron/samples/simple`